 PixID for USCIS photos — $4.99

-PixID.studio crops to 2×2, normalizes the white background, and runs AI checks for head size, lighting, and common rejection reasons—so your file matches USCIS-style and passport-style expectations.
+PixID.studio crops to 2×2, normalizes the white background, and checks head size, lighting, and the rejection reasons we see most often—so your file matches USCIS-style and passport-style expectations.
 You get a print-ready file plus a digital JPEG suitable for many online submissions, with a 100% money-back guarantee if we miss the spec.

 Frequently asked questions